karawoo/swc-wsu-2017-04-07/README.txt

 README for WSU Software Carpentry workshop
-We learned so much awesome stuff!!!
+We learned so much awesome stuff!!!!
+Steph Labou is the best :)